 What you don’t have is the decision-making authority, also known as power.
 You don’t run a P&L, and you don’t have much leverage to change enterprise-level behavior beyond your power of persuasion.
 You can make mindful decisions on how and where to spend your energy, but you can’t force a company to change its policies based on your word alone.

-When HR professionals enter the part of the Venn Diagram where they have no autonomy and no power — and when somebody is questioning the validity of human resources and making decisions outside our span of control — we lose our shit.
+When HR professionals have no autonomy and no power — and when somebody is questioning the validity of human resources and making decisions outside our span of control — we lose our shit.
 We feel as if our very essence is challenged.

-So, if you want to survive the trenches of HR and boost your engagement, it helps to have a non-judging mind.
+If you want to survive the trenches of HR, it helps to have a non-judging mind.
 If you’re at the intersection of “my CFO is an asshole” and “nobody listens to me or consults me on important issues,” don’t judge it.
 Don’t try to fix it right away.
 Be a journalist of your own experience, and ask yourself questions like, “Is how I feel actually true?
 Why does this keep happening to me?
 How can I do this differently, next time?”
+The non-judging mind will allow you to see a path forward while experiencing less frustration.

-The non-striving mind in HR will help you, too.
 The world works against those who try too hard.
 The more you endeavor, the harder it is to succeed.
-If you find yourself pushing up against power and losing, return to your non-judging mind.
-Watch how power is expressed — and contained — within your company.
+If you find yourself pushing up against power and losing, watch how power is expressed — and contained — within your company.
 Try to understand how decisions are made in your organization and copy those behaviors that are healthy and productive.
+Where the non-judging mind is about self-reflection, observing power is about paying better attention to your work environment and improving from the experience.